 - Crosscut blades typically have a greater TPI count and smaller teeth, designed to smoothly cut wood perpendicular to the wood grain.
 The teeth have tips with alternating bevels—teeth with left-facing bevels are alternated with teeth that have right-facing bevels.

 - Rip-cut blades have a lower TPI count, larger teeth, and deep gullets between teeth.
-They are designed for cutting in the same direction as the wood grain.
-The teeth are flat-topped to allow them to sever the wood fibers efficiently.
+They are designed for cutting parallel to the wood grain.
+The teeth on a rip-cut blade are flat-topped to allow them to sever the wood fibers efficiently.

 - Combination blades are engineered to both cross-cut and rip-cut with adequate efficiency, although they will do neither job quite as well as blades specifically intended for the purpose.
 They are a good choice for general framing carpentry or for a casual DIYer who doesn't need great precision.

-On a band saw, keep a few different thickness blades depending on the sharpness of the curves being cut.
+On a band saw, keep a few different thickness blades, making your choice depending on the sharpness of the curves being cut.
 For instance, use a 1/4-inch blade for rather tight curves, a 1/2-inch blade for general band saw cuts and a 3/4-inch blade or 1-inch blade for resawing wood stock.
 The 1/2-inch, 3/4-inch and 1-inch blades should be 3 TPI (teeth per inch) blades, while the thinner blades should have a greater number of teeth per inch.